AW Rostamani Group: Key People

 Khalid Abdul Wahid Al Rostamani is the Chairman of AW Rostamani.
-He started his career with the family group in 1993.
-Since then, he has been involved in managing and growing the diverse portfolio of companies under AW Rostamani.
-In addition to his management functions, Khalid manages AW Rostamani's corporate functions and corporate governance structures.

-Huda Al Rostamani is the Managing Director and board member of AW Rostamani since 2007.
-She is the performance manager of the lifestyle companies under AW Rostamani Group.

-Amina Al Rostamani is the Director and Board Member of AW Rostamani Group, and the Chief Executive Officer of AWR Properties.
-Previously group CEO of TECOM group, she is also currently a Board Member of Dubai Healthcare City Authority and Noor Bank.
+Amina Al Rustamani is the Director and Board Member of AW Rostamani Group, and the Chief Executive Officer of AWR Properties.

 Since 1990 Michel Ayat heads the Automotive division of AW Rostamani that consists of Arabian Automobiles, AW Rostamani Trading, Certified Pre-owned and Shift Car Rental.

 Group Companies

 AWR Properties

 AWR Properties has developed a portfolio of property since 1982.
-The Real Estate arm of the Group is split into Property Development, Leasing and Facilities Management of both commercial and residential units alongside retail.
-The real estate branch of the company handles over 2.5 Million sq. ft. of residential and commercial space in the UAE.
+The real estate arm of the Group is split into Property Development, Leasing and Facilities Management of both commercial and residential units alongside retail.
+It handles over 2.5 million sq. ft. of residential and commercial space in the UAE.
 It is responsible for the development of the 21st Century Tower on Sheikh Zayed Road and the AW Rostamani head office building in Deira.
-Al Rostamani Properties residential towers include the 21st Century Tower, which was previously named the tallest residential tower in the world, DXB Tower and Al Mada Tower.
-Other properties include the Jaddaf Views, and Trio which comprises three connected apartments.
-The Real Estate subsidiary of the Group has an integrated approach, from sourcing the site to placing a tenant in the residence.

-The Group maintains its diverse range of retail and commercial assets across Dubai and the Northern Emirates.

-The new addition, Mankhool AWR Properties, comprises 327 hotel rooms, ten floors of commercial offices and 182 units of residential rooms.
-Established properties in the commercial division include vehicle sales showrooms for Nissan, INFINITI and Renault.
+Mankhool AWR Properties comprises 327 hotel rooms, ten floors of commercial offices and 182 units of residential rooms.
+Established properties in the commercial division include vehicle sales showrooms for Nissan, Infiniti and Renault.

-AWR Properties manages all its internal operations, from the point of origin to the point of delivery.
-For the logistics requirements of the diverse departments in the Group, there are multiple warehouses, offices, business centres, labour camps and showrooms.